FeralInteractive/gamemode/README.md

 ---
 ## Building and installing [![Build Status](https://travis-ci.org/FeralInteractive/gamemode.svg?branch=master)](https://travis-ci.org/FeralInteractive/gamemode)

 *It is preferable to install GameMode with your package manager of choice, if available*.
-There are Solus, AUR, Gentoo and Fedora packages available at the time of writing.
+There are Ubuntu (Cosmic), Solus, AUR, Gentoo and Fedora packages available at the time of writing.

 ### Install Dependencies
 GameMode depends on `meson` for building and `systemd` for internal communication.
 This repo contains a `bootstrap.sh` script to allow for quick install to the user bus, but check `meson_options.txt` for custom settings.